oliviatessa/pNIF/README.md

 |:--:|
 | *Hypernetwork structure of NIF [[1]](#1)* |

-NIF is built using Keras subclassing methods and TensorFlow 2.x.
+NIF is built using **Keras** subclassing methods and **TensorFlow 2.x**.
 This allows the user to use built-in Keras compiling, training, and evaluation functions on a NIF model.
 A NIF model with pruning functionality, called pNIF, is also compatible with the above Keras functions.

 ## Pruning NIF